KevinDennyII/evaluations-react-table-crud-master/README.md

 };
 ```

-- Fill in the endpoint and API key you received in the `env.js` file.
+- Fill in the endpoint and API key you received in the `.env` file.

 - You should have also received a link to Zeplin containing the design you have to implement.